HaydenElza/blog/_posts/2015-10-03-GoogleMap.md

 ---

 This is in response to a [post](https://www.reddit.com/r/gis/comments/3nbxrk/what_is_better_a_map_or_a_picture_digital/?ref=share&ref_source=link) by [pjhooker](https://www.reddit.com/user/pjhooker) on reddit.
 S/he wrote an interesting article advocating the use of maps by your average everyday blogger, not just the tech savvy or map-centric ones.
 I think this a cool idea, but the method they suggest may still be too technical for some.
 Enter in my alternative.
 Embedded Google Maps.
+No, they are not as fancy with features like markers and polygons, but they are still very useful.
+Besides if you want custom features, it's not all that difficult to use [google my maps](https://www.google.com/mymaps) and use the same embedding technique shown here.

 ### What it looks like: